Terms & Conditions

 3. YOUR OBLIGATIONS

-3.3 You agree that if You make an Application through a third party, that You have given full authority to that third party to act as Your agent to bind You in all respects when submitting Applications to us and You take responsibility for any errors or omissions of that third party.
-In particular, You remain responsible for all of Your compliance obligations and obligations under this Agreement towards any Borrower notwithstanding any third party submitting mortgage business on Your behalf.
-Should that third party cease to be authorised to submit Applications on your behalf you will inform us immediately.
+3.3 You agree that if You make an Application through a third party, that You have given full authority to that third party to act as Your agent to bind You in all respects when submitting Applications to Us and You confirm that You have taken all reasonable steps to ensure that such third parties comply with Applicable Laws and hold all FCA Authorisations required for the activities they undertake and You take responsibility for any errors or omissions of that third party.
+In particular, You remain responsible for compliance with Applicable Laws and all of Your compliance and regulatory responsibilities and obligations under this Agreement towards any Borrower, notwithstanding any third party submitting mortgage business on Your behalf.
+Should that third party cease to be authorised by You to submit Applications on Your behalf or to comply with Applicable Laws or hold required FCA Authorisation You will not permit them to submit Applications on Your behalf and will inform Us immediately.

 3.5 You shall:

 3.5.1 not amend the details contained on any Illustration;